dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 ### Past Incident Analysis

 How has the system failed previously?<br>
-What technologies/strategies are in place to minimise impact?<br>
+What technologies/strategies are now in place?<br>
 What was learnt from those previous failures?<br>

 ---